-- Born in Latvia, Jansons studied at the St Petersburg Conservatoire, before steadily establishing himself as a conductor who combined exceptional command and firepower with a flair for letting the music speak for itself.
+Mariss Jansons was a Latvian conductor, known for combining exceptional command and firepower with a flair for letting the music speak for itself.

-- He won the Grammy Award for best orchestral performance in 2006 for Shostakovich: Symphony No. 13 with Sergey Aleksashkin (bass) and the Bavarian Radio Symphony Orchestra and Chorus.
+He won the Grammy Award for best orchestral performance in 2006 for Shostakovich: Symphony No. 13 with Sergey Aleksashkin (bass) and the Bavarian Radio Symphony Orchestra and Chorus.

-Jansons has conducted the Vienna Philharmonic’s famous New Year’s Concert twice – in 2006 and 2012.
+Jansons conducted the Vienna Philharmonic’s famous New Year’s Concert twice – in 2006 and 2012.
 The concert was televised worldwide in 73 countries.

 He conducted his final concert as chief conductor of the RCO on March 20, 2015, in the presence of Queen Maxima.